8th PRIMaRE Conference

 PRIMARE are pleased to announce the support of MDPI Journal of Marine Science and Engineering including prizes.

 Selected abstracts from this year’s PRIMaRE conference will be invited to submit a full paper for special issues in two leading marine renewable energy journals: IMEJ and JMSE.
-Deadlines to be confirmed.

 Dr. Mark Hemer (CSIRO)